hildebrandecon/hildebrandecon.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a PhD student at the Bonn Graduate School of Economics, University of Bonn since October 2020.
 My main research interests are **macroeconomics**, **monetary theory**, and **inquality**.
-I'm also interested in international macroeconomics and monetary poliy.
+I'm also interested in international macroeconomics and practical monetary poliy.

+Before joining the [BGSE](https://www.bgse.uni-bonn.de/en), I studied *Economics and Social Sciences* at the [University of Erfurt](https://www.uni-erfurt.de/staatswissenschaftliche-fakultaet) and *Money and Finance* at the [University of Frankfurt](https://www.wiwi.uni-frankfurt.de/de/abteilungen/ei/mmf.html).
+During my master I joined the Deutsche Bundesbank for a research internship in the monetary macroeconomics group, where I mainly worked on a novel DSGE model to analyse the effectiveness of forward guidance at the effective lower bound.

 A data-driven personal website
 ======